-Opus 20, Brahms’s first set
+Opus 20, Brahms’s first

-as any of his works.
+criticism as any of his works.
 They are certainly much

 different from his later duets, or even from his

 contemporary solo songs (such as Op.

 19).
-They seem

-to be rather simple pieces, at least on the surface.
+They seem to be rather simple pieces, at

-All of them share the same 6/8 meter, the voices
+least on the surface.
+All of them share the same 6/8

-frequently move together in thirds and sixths, and Nos.
-2
+meter, the voices frequently move together in thirds and

-and 3 include much strophic repetition.
-No. 1 is
+sixths, and Nos.
+2 and 3 include much strophic

-slightly more complex, with more variation between the
+repetition.
+No. 1 is slightly more complex, with more

-strictly together, in the middle verses.
-But some of
+imitation, rather than strictly together, in the middle

-the negative criticism misses the point.
-Brahms
+verses.
+But some of the negative criticism misses the

-and it is quite clear that in his first set of duets he is
+think was worthy, and it is quite clear that in his first

-emulating one of his great predecessors, Felix
+set of duets he is emulating one of his great predecessors,

-composer’s “Venetian Gondola Songs” for piano.
+that composer’s “Venetian Gondola Songs” for piano.

-Brahms also enjoys his characteristic harmonic surprises
+Brahms also enjoys his characteristic harmonic surprises in

-in the two “Path of Love” duets.
+the two “Path of Love” duets.
 All of the texts are

 translations by the great German scholar Herder of folk